Chesapeake Legal Alliance (CLA) is currently accepting applications for the Spring 2026 Ridge Hall Law Clerkship for Environmental Advocacy.

 CLA is dedicated to creating an inclusive workplace for those of all ages and backgrounds.
 Chesapeake Legal Alliance is proud to be an equal opportunity employer.
 We recruit, employ, train, compensate, and promote regardless of race, color, sex (including pregnancy), gender identity (including gender nonconformity and status as a transgender or transsexual individual), sexual orientation, religion, national origin, age, marital status, disability, veteran status, or any other legally protected characteristic.

 To Apply: Please send a cover letter, resume, and writing sample to Jacqueline Goodrum at interns@chesapeakelegal.org.
-Positions in our spring semester program are filled on a rolling basis.
-To learn more about CLA or our current opportunities, visit us at www.chesapeakelegal.org.
+Positions for the Spring 2026 program are filled on a rolling basis.
+To learn more about CLA or our current opportunities, visit www.chesapeakelegal.org.

 The health of the Chesapeake Bay has a huge impact on residents’ quality of life, physical health, food supply and economy.
 Efforts to clean up the Bay began over 40 years ago.
 However, the largest estuary in the United States continues to suffer death-by-a-thousand-cuts from all directions: polluted stormwater from streets and farms, climate change, deforestation and wetland destruction.
 Legal action is a key tool in turning the tide.